 I honestly never put a lot of thought into my hair dryer.
 I had the same hair dryer for a good 10 years until it started making a funny sound.
-At this point I felt it was probably time to purchase a new one.
-I knew whatever hair dryer I purchased I needed to have one with concentrated airflow, since this helps keep the frizz away.
-I didn’t have to look to far when I was offered the chance to review a Solia Hair Dryer.
+At this point, I felt it was probably time to purchase a new one.
+I knew whatever hair dryer I purchased I needed to have one with concentrated airflow since this helps keep the frizz away.
+I didn’t have to look too far when I was offered the chance to review a Solia Hair Dryer.

 The Solia Hair Dryer is a ceramic ionic hair dryer and is very light.
 The lightness is another really nice feature.
 It makes it a little easier when it takes a little time to blow out your hair.
 Your arm doesn’t get as tired.
 Do you know what an ionic hair dryer is?
 Or what the difference is?
 Unlike standard hair dryers that dry out hair, ionic hair dryers work to break down the water molecules.

 There are two settings on the Solia Hair Dryer, a low setting and a high setting.
 I would love to see one additional setting, one in between the low and high.
-I usually use the high setting when blow drying my hair, but there are times when I would like a little less air, but keep the same temperture.
-Also I would like to see a setting that gives you a little more flexibility regarding the temperature, for times when I want the high air flow but not quite as hot.
+I usually use the high setting when blow drying my hair, but there are times when I would like a little less air, but keep the same temperature.
+Also, I would like to see a setting that gives you a little more flexibility regarding the temperature, for times when I want the high airflow but not quite as hot.

 NEW! .The Solia Professional Ceramic Ionic Hair Dryer is an ultra-lightweight professional hair dryer that is engineered with ceramic ionic tourmaline infusion technology to ensure even heating and maximizes hair moisture to leave hair shiny and frizz free.